This article will explain how to download and import Spotify Music to GarageBand.

 In the following, we'll address converting Spotify to MP3 on Mac computer.
 NoteBurner Spotify music downloader is compatible with macOS 10.15-13 systems.
 Be sure you've downloaded this tool on your Mac before starting.

-At the upper right corner, tap "Setting" to choose conversion mode, output format, bit rate, sample rate, output path, and more.
+At the upper right corner, tap "Settings" to choose conversion mode, output format, bit rate, sample rate, output path, and more.
 Choose "MP3" as the output format in this window.

 You can also classify your Spotify songs by Artist or Album, just customize the setting of "Output Organized".